hubotio/hubot/docs/patterns.md

 * The Operations group has access to deploy all services (but not cut releases)
 * The front desk cannot cut releases nor deploy services

-Complex policies like this are currently best implemented in code directly, though there is [ongoing work](https://github.com/michaelansel/hubot-rbac) to build a generalized framework for access management.
+Complex policies like this are currently best implemented in code directly.

 ### Specific access rules per room

 Organizations that have a number of chat rooms that serve different purposes often want to be able to use the same instance of hubot but have a different set of commands allowed in each room.

-Work on generalized blacklist solution is [ongoing](https://github.com/kristenmills/hubot-command-blacklist).
-A whitelist soultion could take a similar approach.
+Work on generalized exlusion list solution is [ongoing](https://github.com/kristenmills/hubot-command-blacklist).
+An inclusive list soultion could take a similar approach.

 ## Use scoped npm packages as adapter